 Right-click on the company portal taskbar icon – Sync this device -> Sync this device to get access to corporate resources faster

 Check Event Logs to Troubleshoot Microsoft Edge Security Policy Deployment Issue

 Once the sync is initiated, you will need to check the Event logs to confirm the policy is reached on Windows 1o or 11 PC.
 You have many other Intune logs which can be used for Win32 application deployment, etc. But MDM related logs are stored in the event logs mentioned below.
 The Intune related event logs are available in the following path:

 Event Log path for Intune logs –> Applications and Services -> Microsoft->Windows->DeviceManagement-Enterprise-Diagnostics-Provider->Admin

 The event ID 208 means the Windows client is contacting Intune Service to check whether there is any new policy or not.
-The Event ID 814 means received a new Intune security policy from server-side related to Microsoft Edge Password Manager settings.
+The Event ID 814 means receiving a new Intune security policy from the server-side related to Microsoft Edge Password Manager settings.